Counseling, Spiritual Direction, and Consultation

 Online and In-Person in Long Beach, CA

-My name is Brent Bouton and I work with individuals, couples, and families who are struggling emotionally and/or feeling stuck in unhealthy relational patterns.
+I work with individuals, couples, and families who are struggling emotionally and/or feeling stuck in unhealthy relational patterns.
 The work I do is trauma informed and focuses on helping clients 1) unpack their personal history 2) identify the pain points within their stories and 3) understand how past experiences may be unconsciously coloring present perspectives and practices.

 Each of us have complex lives full of meaning.
 Exploring our stories in a safe relationship helps cultivate self-awareness and come to terms with God, ourselves, and our life situations.
 As we learn to connect the dots of our inner world, we can begin to identify the narratives that orchestrate intrusive thoughts, disrupt our emotions, and drive our relational practices.
-The relationship that forms as this process unfolds often provides can also provide corrective experiences that help repair old wounds.
+The relationship that forms as this process unfolds can also provide corrective experiences that help repair old wounds.
 As a person comes to better understand God and self amidst the challenges of life, healthier ways of relating to God, one’s self, and others can emerge.

 Education and Experience